How to Use LinkedIn Videos to Increase Engagement

-In the LinkedIn native video below, Allen Gannett, CSO at Skyword, interviews Cathy McPhillips, VP of Marketing at the Content Marketing Institute.
-He bumped into her at a marketing event and took the opportunity to ask her some questions that his audience cares about.
+Below is an interview between the CSO at Skyword and the VP of Marketing at the Content Marketing Institute.
+He bumped into her at an event and took the opportunity to ask her some stellar questions.

 Repurpose Your Blog Content

-If you want to send traffic back to your site, you can post short video clips that provide the main points you cover in your recent blog posts.
-These short video clips are effective in telling your audience what the post is about.
-You give them enough information to pique their interest before directing them to the blog post.
+If you want to send traffic back to your site, you can post short video clips with the main points of your blog posts.
+By telling people what the post is about you attract them to go an read your blog post.

-In the online world we live in today, brands and companies need to put their face, personality and voice out there.
-Online video is the best way to do that as it establishes trust and credibility—the two most critical components to building strong personal relationships with consumers.
+We live in an online world where brands and companies need to put their face, personality and voice out there.
+Online video is the best way to do that as it establishes trust and credibility—the two crucial components to building strong personal relationships with consumers.